h1t3ndr4/h1t3ndr4/README.md

 <h1 align="center">Hi 👋, I'm Hitendra Mali</h1>
 <p align="center">Full Stack Developer with a specialization in MERN
 Stack.
 Hands-on experience in application development.
-Skilled in building web applications using HTML, CSS JavaScript.
+Skilled in building web applications using HTML, CSS, JavaScript, NodeJS, ExpressJS, ReactJS, MongoDB.
 Experience in ECMAScript 6.
 Able to quickly learn and master new technologies.
 High-energy, confident professional with passion for technology.
 Flexible and capable of balancing